Azure/missionlz/docs/deployment-guide-bicep.md

 ### Networking

 The following parameters affect networking.
+Each virtual network and subnet has been given a default address prefix to ensure they fall within the default super network.
+Refer to the [Networking page](docs/networking.md) for all the default address prefixes.

 Parameter name | Default Value | Description
 -------------- | ------------- | -----------
-`hubVirtualNetworkAddressPrefix` | '10.0.100.0/24' | The CIDR Virtual Network Address Prefix for the Hub Virtual Network.
+`hubVirtualNetworkAddressPrefix` | '10.0.128.0/23' | The CIDR Virtual Network Address Prefix for the Hub Virtual Network.
-`hubSubnetAddressPrefix` | '10.0.100.128/27' | The CIDR Subnet Address Prefix for the default Hub subnet.
+`hubSubnetAddressPrefix` | '10.0.128.128/26' | The CIDR Subnet Address Prefix for the default Hub subnet.
 It must be in the Hub Virtual Network space.
-`firewallClientSubnetAddressPrefix` | '10.0.100.0/26' | The CIDR Subnet Address Prefix for the Azure Firewall Subnet.
+`firewallClientSubnetAddressPrefix` | '10.0.128.0/26' | The CIDR Subnet Address Prefix for the Azure Firewall Subnet.
 It must be in the Hub Virtual Network space.
 It must be /26.
-`firewallManagementSubnetAddressPrefix` | '10.0.100.64/26' | The CIDR Subnet Address Prefix for the Azure Firewall Management Subnet.
+`firewallManagementSubnetAddressPrefix` | '10.0.128.64/26' | The CIDR Subnet Address Prefix for the Azure Firewall Management Subnet.
 It must be in the Hub Virtual Network space.
 It must be /26.
-`identityVirtualNetworkAddressPrefix` | '10.0.110.0/26' | The CIDR Virtual Network Address Prefix for the Identity Virtual Network.
+`identityVirtualNetworkAddressPrefix` | '10.0.130.0/24' | The CIDR Virtual Network Address Prefix for the Identity Virtual Network.
-`identitySubnetAddressPrefix` | '10.0.110.0/27' | The CIDR Subnet Address Prefix for the default Identity subnet.
+`identitySubnetAddressPrefix` | '10.0.130.0/24' | The CIDR Subnet Address Prefix for the default Identity subnet.
 It must be in the Identity Virtual Network space.
-`operationsVirtualNetworkAddressPrefix` | '10.0.115.0/26' | The CIDR Virtual Network Address Prefix for the Operations Virtual Network.
+`operationsVirtualNetworkAddressPrefix` | '10.0.131.0/24' | The CIDR Virtual Network Address Prefix for the Operations Virtual Network.
-`operationsSubnetAddressPrefix` | '10.0.115.0/27' | The CIDR Subnet Address Prefix for the default Operations subnet.
+`operationsSubnetAddressPrefix` | '10.0.131.0/24' | The CIDR Subnet Address Prefix for the default Operations subnet.
 It must be in the Operations Virtual Network space.
-`sharedServicesVirtualNetworkAddressPrefix` | '10.0.120.0/26' | The CIDR Virtual Network Address Prefix for the Shared Services Virtual Network.
+`sharedServicesVirtualNetworkAddressPrefix` | '10.0.132.0/24' | The CIDR Virtual Network Address Prefix for the Shared Services Virtual Network.
-`sharedServicesSubnetAddressPrefix` | '10.0.120.0/27' | The CIDR Subnet Address Prefix for the default Shared Services subnet.
+`sharedServicesSubnetAddressPrefix` | '10.0.132.0/24' | The CIDR Subnet Address Prefix for the default Shared Services subnet.
 It must be in the Shared Services Virtual Network space.

 ### Optional Features